klaarnut/user-docs/en/navigation-menu-on-mobile.md

 The default background color for hamburger menu on device screens smalller than 1024px will be grey, such as on tablet and mobile.

-YOu can change it ligher for more visible menus.
+You can change it ligher for more visible menus.

 1. On Content editor, click on 3-dot and select "CSS/JS"